Wednesday, April 19, 2017

 This explains why I ate so much cornbread as a kid!

 These pots are coil pots, smoothed and then stamped.
-Syd sat riveted in front of a video in the next room that showed exactly how they were made.
-Matt bought them a little bag of clay excavated from the site, and the kids made their own stamped coil pots from it the next week.
+The little kid sat riveted in front of a video in the next room that showed exactly how they were made.
+My partner bought a little bag of clay excavated from the site, and the kids made their own stamped coil pots from it the next week.

 The kids earned their Junior Ranger badges here, and it was overall an excellent detour, even if, by this time, we are all beginning to feel the end-of-vacation pull towards home.